Jimut123/jimutmap/README.md

 scrap apple-map and I'm sharing this code with you.
 Why am I sharing? cause I don't give a fuck to these tiny little things in this world, neither the close source monopoly of things.

+#### YouTube video :
+If you are confused with the documentation, please see this video, to see the scraping in action [Apple Maps API to get enormous amount of satellite data for free using Python3](https://www.youtube.com/watch?v=voH0qhGXfsU).

 #### First things first

 Firstly remove satellite_data folder